 Want to setup a company?
-This will tell you about tax laws in Montenegro, you have to know about taxation for a LLC which is the most common legal entity in Montenegro.
+This will tell you about tax laws for a LLC, which is the most common legal entity in Montenegro.

-Montenegro imposes corporate level taxation made internationally independently than if it were made onshore.
-The prevailing estimated rate for offshore tax, from our research, but seek professional advice, is 0%.
-Montenegro doesn't have major incentives to bring in offshore income made internationally.
-Taxes are very reasonable in Montenegro because the is 9%.
-This ranks Montenegro as 25th overall with regards to corporate tax rate worldwide. . .
+Montenegro imposes corporate tax on resident companies worldwide income.
+The prevailing estimated tax rate for offshore income, from our research, but seek professional advice, is 9%.
+Montenegro may not have major incentives to bring in offshore income made internationally.
+Taxes are low in Montenegro because the CIT rate is 9%.
+This ranks Montenegro as 32nd overall with regards to corporate tax rate worldwide.

-The VAT rate in Montenegro is 19.00%, which ranks Montenegro as 25th overall with regards to VAT taxation rate internationally.
-In terms of other taxation, an employer will contribute 2,010.00% to the equivalent of a social security fund and an employee will contribute 24.00%.
+The VAT rate in Montenegro is 19.00%, which ranks Montenegro as 127th overall with regards to VAT taxation rate internationally.
+In terms of other taxation, an employer will contribute 10.30% to the equivalent of a social security fund and an employee will contribute 24.00%.
 The overall complexity of the tax system is medium.
-This is measured by average time to comply with a country's labor tax requirements is as it is 98hours.
+This is measured by average time to comply with a country's labor tax requirements is as it is 98 hours.
 Contributing to this is the number of yearly labor tax payments, which is 2 in ME.

 Thin capitalization standards are not officially enacted.
 Thin capitalisation refers to any type of requirements on given company with respect todebt-to-asset ratios.
+Dividents payments between resident companies are subject to a final withholding tax of 9%.
+Dividends received by domestic companies from foreign companies are included in income tax base, but there are usually available tax credits for foreign tax paid limited to the amount that would be calculated using Montenegrin rates.
 Dividends are distributions of a company's earnings, decided by the board of directors, to a class of its shareholders.
 Dividends can be one of the following stock, cash, or property.
-The capital gains taxation rate in MEis 0%.
+Capital Gains are considered ordinary income and taxed at corporate income standard tax rate of 9%.
 A capital gains tax is levied on the profits that a corporation or natural person realizes when he or she sells sells a capital asset for a price that is higher than the purchase price.

 There is no known tax on wealth in Montenegro.
-There are inheritance taxes in ME placed on an estate.
-We are not aware of any popular and well known R&D intitiatives that provide breaks on taxation in this country.
+There are inheritance, transfer and real property taxes in ME.
+We are not aware of any popular and well known R&D initiatives that provide breaks on taxation in this country.

 The above is not tax or legal advice for your particular personal tax obligations.
-Incorporations.io can to point you to a lawyerin Montenegro who can get you the proper advice and help you need.
+Incorporations.io can point you to a lawyer in Montenegro who can give you the proper advice and help you need.
 Ready to get started?
 Click the free consultation button above.

 It takes approximately 43 hours to file and prepare documents for a Montenegro Civil Law.